Skip to Content

 There is more detail under the “Planning” tab at the top right of this page, and at creative.massey.ac.nz.

-The Application Due Date is 1 October.
+The Application due date to start in February 2019 is 1 October.
 Late applications will be considered subject to space being available.

 It is recommended that international students apply at least three months before the start date to allow for processing.

 “It gave me the skills to express myself, new passion gained through my art pieces, and confidence in where I come from, in my pepeha…”

 From art student to television presenter, Massey University graduate Puawai Taiapa-Aporo has found her groove, thanks to her Bachelor of Māori Visual Arts.